Tio Business School: MBO-4 degree (Vocational education; only in Dutch)

-The Mbo programmes take 1 to 2 years to complete, depending on the prerequisites of the student.
-Mbo4 is an intermediate vocational level in the Dutch education system, the focus is on practical skills in the field of education.
+The MBO degree take 1 to 2 years to complete, depending on the prerequisites of the student.
+MBO-4 is an intermediate vocational level in the Dutch education system, the focus is on practical skills in the field of education.

-Associate Degree
+Associate degrees

-Since 2020 the higher education programmes are also offered as a two-year Associate-degree course.
-This is a degree level between Mbo4 (intermediate level) and bachelor programmes.
+Since 2020, the higher education programmes are also offered as a two-year Associate degree fully in English and in Dutch.
+This is a degree level between MBO-4 (vocational degree) and bachelor's degree.